sassoftware/viya4-deployment/docs/user/Multi-Tenancy.md

     playbooks/playbook.yaml --tags "baseline,viya,install"
   ```

 Step 2.
-Make sure that the SAS Viya deployment is stable.
+Make sure that the SAS Viya platform deployment is stable.
 Verify that you can log in to the provider tenant successfully.

 Step 3.
 Onboard tenants.
 Run the following command: